truenas/middleware/docs/userguide/index.rst

 to load the FreeNAS® operating system.
 This section demonstrates how to write the image using several different operating systems.
 The Unetbootin tool is not supported at this time.

-.. warning:: The **dd** command demonstrated in this section is very powerful and can destroy any existing data on the specified device.
+.. warning:: The :command:`dd` command demonstrated in this section is very powerful and can destroy any existing data on the specified device.
 Be
-   **very sure** that you know the device name to write to and that you do not typo the device name when using **dd**!
+   **very sure** that you know the device name to write to and that you do not typo the device name when using :command:`dd`!
 If you are uncomfortable writing the image yourself, download the *.iso* file instead and use the instructions in Installing from CDROM.

 Once you have written the image to the device, make sure the boot order in the BIOS is set to boot from that device and boot the system.
 It should boot into the Console setup menu described in Initial Setup.
 If it does not, try the suggestions in the Troubleshooting section.